 Please email me for more information about any of these streams of work.
 I am particularly keen in contributing to projects/ publications at the interface of science and technology studies, medical sociology and ethics.

 ASHALL, V and HOBSON-WEST, P, 2017.
-Doing good by proxy Sociology of Health and Ilnnes.
+Doing good by proxy: Human-animal kinship and the

 Pru has experience of teaching qualitative methods, science and technology studies, social theory, research ethics and veterinary ethics.
 In January 2015 Pru was awarded Fellow Status of the Higher Education Academy after successfully completing her PGCHE qualification.
 Pru now acts as peer assessor for other PGCHE candidates at Nottingham.